nextensio/docs/content/en/Configurations/hosts/_index.md

 :-------------------------:
 ![](/configurations/hosts/host_add.jpg)

-* App: is a valid URL for the app
+* App: is a valid URL for the application

-* Name: A descriptive name
+* Name: A descriptive name for the application

 App routing config
 :-------------------------:
 ![](/configurations/hosts/host_routes.jpg)

-The example above shows a app defined with two routes - "aws" and "do", and each route has a separate set of attributes.
+The example above shows an app defined with two routes - "aws" and "do", and each route has a separate set of attributes.
 A route tag or prefix is just any string.
 For details on how its used in routing, refer above or [routing](/architecture/routing.html)